-A workshop series that unfolds over all four seasons of 2018.
+A workshop series that unfolds over the four seasons of 2018.
 This series is exploration of the relationship between nature, the physical body, our spirit, and our communities.
 Each workshop will give participants the opportunity to build land-based skills, practice herbal medicine-making and ritual, and explore lessons that the land offers us for personal and community resilience.
+This series is collaboration between Queen and Crow Healing Arts and Kamayan Farm.

 We encourage you to join us for the full series to get the most learning out of the workshops.
 We will offer registration for individual workshops as their respective seasons near.